Skip to main content

 1.2 miles round-trip

-Begins one mile north of the Balcony House parking area along the Cliff Palace Loop Road.
+This trail begins one mile north of the Balcony House parking area along the Cliff Palace Loop Road.
 The trail is an easy walk to the canyon edge and offers views of Balcony House and other archaeological sites along Soda Canyon.

 Badger House Community Trail

-2.25 miles
+2.25 miles round-trip

 This mixed graveled path and paved trail begins at the information kiosk and winds through four mesa top sites and 600 years of history.